Here's the fastest way to find your lost or stolen iPhone -- even if it's turned off

-The second you realize your iPhone is missing -- or even scarier, stolen -- can be panic-inducing.
-But there are steps you can take to help reduce the risk of permanently losing a phone, and using Apple's Find My service is the key to securing and recovering your precious iPhone.
-Apple further improved Find My in iOS 15 by adding new useful features like the ability to track a lost iPhone even when it's powered off.
+The moment you realize your iPhone is missing -- or even scarier, stolen -- can be panic-inducing.
+But there are steps you can take to help reduce the risk of permanently losing a phone, and using Apple's Find My service is key to securing and recovering your precious iPhone.
+Apple further improved Find My in iOS 15 by adding useful new features like the ability to track a lost iPhone even when it's powered off.

 Read more: Forget the iPhone 13 -- here's why the iPhone 11 is still a great value in 2021